-DAMAGE WAIVER – To assure our Shippers, PAT provides them with a unique damage waiver pursuant to the following limitations: If there is damage to your vehicle that is less than the Carrier’s deductible, and the Carrier rejects or fails to process your claim (outside of the Carrier’s own insurance policy’s standard exclusions) on damage that was clearly caused by the Carrier, requiring you to either pay for repairs or file a claim with your own insurance company, PAT will provide the Shipper up to $2,500.00 in order to cover your out-of-pocket expenses for repairs or your own insurance deductible.
+DAMAGE WAIVER – To assure our Shippers, PAT provides them with a unique damage waiver pursuant to the following limitations: If there is damage to your vehicle that is less than the Carrier’s deductible, and the Carrier rejects or fails to process your claim (outside of the Carrier’s own insurance policy’s standard exclusions) for damage allegedly caused by the Carrier, requiring you to either pay for repairs or file a claim with your own insurance company, PAT will provide the Shipper up to $2,500.00 in order to cover your out-of-pocket expenses for repairs or your reimbursement for your own insurance deductible.

 For example, if you purchase $1,000.00 in damage waiver coverage and file a claim under your insurance policy and your deductible is $500.00, upon acceptance by PAT, you’ll receive $500.00.
 If your lowest repair estimate is $250.00, upon acceptance by PAT, you’ll receive $250.00.
 The amount you receive is contingent on the amount of coverage you purchase prior to shipping your vehicle(s) AND the actual amount billed for repairs or your insurance deductible.

 You understand and agree that PAT, by offering this ‘Damage Waiver’, does not accept any liability for damages occurring before, during or after transport.
-Further, to request this coverage from PAT, you must first attempt to file a claim with Carrier and the Carrier’s insurance company and be denied coverage.
+Further, to request this coverage from PAT, you must first attempt to file a claim with Carrier and/or the Carrier’s insurance company and be denied coverage.
 Also, you need to provide documentation that the Carrier claim was sent and ignored or denied as well as either three individual repair estimates or proof that you have filed a claim with your own insurance carrier and paid your own deductible.